bareboat-necessities/lysmarine_gen/README.md

 NOTE: If you are not using PyPilot as an autopilot, you can still use it as a heading source by connecting and calibrating pypilot supported i2c IMU (calibration is done via pypilot web UI).
 You do not need to connect pypilot motor controller in that case.

+NOTE: RS-485 (NMEA0183) connection might need change of baud rate to match your device.
+You can do it in SignalK connections settings.

 # Access from browser